darrellroot/PackageEtherCapture/README.md

 **Warning: PackageEtherCapture is a 0.x release.
 The API and resulting data structure are very unstable.
 If you use this package, we recommend using a specific minor release and not automatically upgrading without testing.**

+**Warning2: Most of the "API" for PackageEtherCapture is the data structure returned by Frame.init(data: Data).
+This data structure consists of nested structs and enumerations which are constantly being added to as more protocol decodes are added.
+This means that even a minor version update of PackageEtherCapture can cause your code which uses the Frame() data structure to require updates.
+We recommend setting a specific package version (preferably a "release" and only updating when you have development time to handle (or ignore) new protocol decodes in your switch statements.
 ## Overview

 PackageEtherCapture is a Swift Package with two sets of functionality: